“We’re here to take care of them. I just can’t wrap my head around it.”

 It’s difficult to trust people you don’t know with your horse.
 You can request and check references; however, those are always the references hand picked by the horse professional.

 Now, Rate My Horse PRO provides horse owners with crowdsourced reviews of horse professionals (horse PROs).
-You, too, can share your personal experiences after hiring horse PROs, including horse trainers and farriers.
+You, too, can share your personal experiences after hiring horse PROs, including horse trainers, farriers, and more.

 As a result, the hay masked the less palatable toxic plant.
 Commonly called "horsetail," horses are highly susceptible to illness or death due to equisetum toxicity when consumed in large amounts.